nanoMOOCSUB/adaptative-gamification-api/README.md

 ## Installation ##

-The api doesn't need any special installation: Just ensure that your virtualenv have installed all requirements (requirements.txt) or use the default venv in this repo (probably not working by dependences with the current development machine).
+The api doesn't need any special installation: Just ensure to install in your virtualenv all requirements (requirements.txt) or use the default venv in this repo (probably not working by dependences with the current development machine).

 ## Usage ##